gdtreebank/gdtreebank/README.md

 # gdtreebankImplementation of the paper "The Galactic Dependencies Treebanks: Getting More Data by Synthesizing New Languages" by Dingquan Wang and Jason Eisner.
-TACL 2016
+TACL 2016For the data release, please visit doi:10.7910/DVN/8ZT5KF